microsoft-dx/xamarin-fundamentals/4. Layouts - pages/README.md

 <p align="center"><img height="450" alt="New page" src="https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/new-item.PNG?raw=true" margin=auto></p>

-The C# file (extensioned .cs) is the back-end implementation of this current page and this part will be covered in tomorrow's Xamarin Forms Back-end part session.
+The C# file (\<FileName>.cs) is the back-end implementation of this current page and this part will be covered in tomorrow's Xamarin Forms Back-end part session.
 The current UI structure is:

 ```
 <?xml version="1.0" encoding="utf-8" ?>